 |cinder||python-cinderclient||Managing volumes that can be attached to virtual machines.|

 |swift||python-swiftclient||Managing objects with the Swift API|

-To prepare the installation of the actual command line tools, we will install pip and Python development packages.
+To prepare for the installation of the actual command line tools, we will install the pip and Python development packages.

 We assume here that you already have Python installed.
 This is most likely the case if you are running any of the operating systems for which we have instructions here.

-You can find out if Python is installed and what version it is by typing this in a shell:
+Find out if Python is installed and which version it is:

-If for some reason you don't have Python installed, please install it first by following these instructions.
+If for some reason you do not have Python installed, please install it first.